-Some chronic disorders, especially those that impact the autonomic nervous system or cause systemic inflammation.
-It can result in significant changes in brain chemistry.
+Some chronic disorders, especially those that impact the autonomic nervous system or cause systemic inflammation, can significantly change brain chemistry.
 The body's reaction to chronic stress is one important component.
 Chronic disease patients frequently have dysregulated hypothalamic-pituitary-adrenal (HPA) axis, which controls the body's stress response.
 Elevated levels of cortisol, a stress hormone that is long-term linked to anxiety and depression, can result from overactivation of this system.

-There is also evidence that chronic inflammation, which is prevalent in chronic conditions like diabetes, cardiovascular disease, and arthritis, has an impact on the brain.
+There is also evidence that chronic inflammation, prevalent in chronic conditions like diabetes, cardiovascular disease, and arthritis, impacts the brain.
 Neurotransmitter systems like serotonin and dopamine, which are important for mood regulation, can be harmed by pro-inflammatory cytokines, which are increased during chronic inflammation.
 This change in brain chemistry may make patients suffering from chronic diseases more susceptible to anxiety and sadness.